 Special educational needs support

-The SEN Strategic Leaders are Chenese Mead and Keith Middleton (Joint SENCOs).
+The SEN Strategic Leader is Keith Middleton (SENCO).

 We are incredibly proud of what we provide for our students with unique needs, personalities and characteristics.
 We are a highly inclusive school and this shows in our outcomes.
 Students with SEN needs do better here than they do in most schools across the country.
 More importantly, they feel included, are incredibly happy and go on to the right next step after school.
 How do we do this?